 If there are no rabbit rescues in your area and you must care for the babies yourself, you should bring the entire nest, including the rabbits, to cause as little disruption as possible.
-Until they’re around ten days old, you’ll need to feed them every day and assist them in urinating and defecating.
-Despite your best efforts, expect any or all of them to die.
+Until they’re around ten days old, you’ll need to feed them daily and assist them in urinating and defecating.
+Then, despite your best efforts, expect any or all of them to die.

 Is it possible to adopt a wild rabbit?

-Clean the cage on a regular basis as well.
+Clean the cage regularly as well.
 You may also show that waste falls off the cage and your rabbit’s nesting space is clean by using a cage with a grate bottom.
 If the wild rabbit is an adult, grass or hay can be fed to him.
 Kitten replacement milk is a good option for little rabbits.

 Cow’s milk, on the other hand, should not be given to your rabbit because the content of cow’s milk differs significantly from that of rabbit’s milk.
-Adult rabbits, on the other hand, should not be given any milk because they are lactose intolerant.
+On the other hand, adult rabbits should not be given any milk because they are lactose intolerant.

-Humans are perceived as predators by rabbits, so make sure your wild rabbits are confident that you do not want to harm them.
+Humans are perceived as predators by rabbits, so ensure your wild rabbits are confident that you do not want to harm them.
 Maintain a safe distance until the wild rabbit has earned your trust.